stasjok/mini.nvim/readmes/mini-visits.md

     Labels can be used to manually create groups of files and/or directories that have particular interest to the user.

     There is no one right way to use them, though.
-See `*MiniVisits-examples*` help tag for some inspiration.
+See `:h MiniVisits-examples` for some inspiration.

 - Utilizing custom data.
 Visit index can be manipulated manually using `_index()` set of functions.
 All "storable" user data inside index is then stored on disk, so it can be used to create any kind of workflow user wants.

-See `*MiniVisits-examples*` help tag for some actual configuration and workflow examples.
+See `:h MiniVisits-examples` for some actual configuration and workflow examples.

 ## Installation